Early Cinematic Origins and

 Nickelodeons: Expanded Film Exhibition

-The first nickelodeon, a small storefront theater or dance hall converted to view films, was opened in Pittsburgh by Harry Davis in June of 1905, showing The Great Train Robbery.
+The first nickelodeon, a small storefront theater or dance hall converted to view films, was opened in Pittsburgh by Harry Davis and John Harris in June of 1905, showing The Great Train Robbery.
 Urban, foreign-born, working-class, immigrant audiences loved the cheap form of entertainment and were the predominent cinema-goers.
 One-reel shorts, silent films, melodramas, comedies, or novelty pieces were usually accompanied with piano playing, sing-along songs, illustrated lectures, other kinds of 'magic lantern' slide shows, skits, penny arcades, or vaudeville-type acts.
 Standing-room only shows lasted between ten minutes and an hour.
 The demand for more and more films increased the volume of films being produced and raised profits for their producers.

 But newspaper critics soon denounced their sensational programs (involving seduction, crime, sex and infidelity) as morally objectionable and as the cause of social unrest and criminal behavior - and they called for censorship.
 They also criticized the unsanitary and unsafe conditions in the often makeshift nickelodeons.
 By the early 20th century, nickelodeons were being transformed into more lavish movie palaces (see more below) in metropolitan areas.
 By 1908, there were approximately 8,000 neighborhood theatres.